Donate

 Professionals trained around the world

 Project Seahorse was co-founded by ZSL in 1996 to combat these global threats, and has since worked tirelessly to conserve and achieve the sustainable use of seahorses around the globe.
-By working to protect seahorses and their habitats, we are also working to ensure marine ecosystems are healthy and well-managed.
+By focusing on the protection of seahorses and their habitats, we are also working to ensure marine ecosystems are healthy and well-managed.

-We generate community-managed marine protected areas — 35 and counting since 1995 – in collaboration with local communities, and then help them to do their job well.
+• We generated community-managed marine protected areas — 35 and counting since 1995 – in collaboration with local communities, and then help them to do their job well.
 We develop marine resource management tools that are used by governments, conservation groups, and other scientists all over the world.

 A tiger tail seahorse on a reef